OpenHD/Documentation/hardware/cameras.md

 Since we now support multiple platforms, Camea-Support needs to be split into multiple cathegories, since not every platform supports every camera.

-The Raspberry Foundation developed a new Camera-Subsystem called Libcamera, this is an opensource Project, but currently lacks some features and introduced additional latency.

 USB-Cameras are generally usable with any SBC.
 HDMI-Cameras and IP-Cameras are currently only supported on the Pi-SBC's.